vrutkovs/blog/content/posts/okd-with-victoriametrics.md

   staticScrapeSelector: {}
 ```

-Operator would create `vmagent` pod, which scrapes previously mentioned `VMServiceScrape` and send data
+The operator would create a `vmagent` pod, which scrapes the previously mentioned `VMServiceScrape` and send data
 to VictoriaMetrics.
-We can ensure VM metrics are collected by quiering for `vm_app_version` in the UI.
+We can ensure VM metrics are collected by querying for `vm_app_version` in the UI.

 # Replacing OKD Prometheus with VictoriaMetrics